 Yes.
 You should attach a copy of the certificate to any proposal that is submitted to the UAA IRB for review.
 If you took a course from another institution, then you would need to attach that certificate.
 If you do not provide proof that you have received training in human subjects research protections, then your proposal will not be reviewed by the UAA IRB.Link to frequently asked questions (FAQs) about research involving children.

 Yes.
 Refer to Chapter VI for a good overview of IRB issues.
 This chapter can be seen here.

-A PowerPoint presentation by Dr. Andrew Page provides a good sense of what would be called qualitative research.
-His presentation is A Short Overview of Qualitative Research.
+A PowerPoint presentation by Dr. Andrew Page provides a good sense of what would be called qualitative research: A Short Overview of Qualitative Research.